maxtingle11/Insights-for-Music-Artists/README.md

 The problem, however, is that new artists are highly unlikely to have a substantial listenership, meaning that majority of their songs have been streamed under 1,000 times.
 Therefore, **new artists do not yet have enough data** to fuel the insights provided by these companies, leaving them with minimal insights to inform their marketing efforts.

-## The Solution: Artist Insights Web App
+## Solution: Artist Insights Web App
 ![Artist Insights Web App](images/03_web_app.jpg)

 I developed a model and subsequent web app that returns useful insights for artists at any point in the development of their listenership, especially for new artists with minimal to no data.
 The web app does the following: